JitendraManishMaurya04/Java_Spring/README.md

     -> Created a Login page where user can login with a basic user validation check.
     -> JavaEE-Web_API Path: /webapp.jee
     -> Spring MVC Path: /webapp.springMVC

+  3) restful-web-services:
+    -> This Project contains basics of creating REST API's.
+    -> The main aim of the project is to Perform CRUD operations on User-Entity and Post-Entity.
+    -> Every User can create, Retrieve, Delete a Post specific to that User.
+    -> The Project also contains usage of Validation on Fields, Generic Exception Handling, Internalionalization, Actuators and HAL.
+    -> Filtering and Internalionalization is present inside filteringBeanAttribute and helloWorld package respectively.